 The key difference is that, as the name suggests, there is a helmet-compatible hood on the hoody, which is not present on the jacket.

 Sometimes when out in cold, wet weather, a hood can make a big difference, so this is something to keep in mind if you are trying to choose between the jacket and the hoody.

 - The hood can be worn over a helmet which makes the Nano Puff Hoody ideal for skiing or other outdoor activities that require you to be wearing a helmet

 - Primaloft Gold insulation eco keeps you warm and dry

 - Coated with durable water repellent - paired with synthetic insulation, this is a highly weather-resistant hoody

 The Nano Puff Vest is basically the Nano Puff jacket without sleeves.

-Patagonia have kept the design of the Nano Puff Collection very simple in that the same Primaloft Gold Eco insulation is used in all the products making them all great mid-layer jackets.
+Patagonia has kept the design of the Nano Puff Collection very simple in that the same Primaloft Gold Eco insulation is used in all the products, making them all great mid-layer jackets.

 - Primaloft synthetic insulation keeps you warm, dry, and comfortable

-- A lightweight jacket with no sleeves makes this (and the other Nano Puff products) ideal sports jackets
+- A lightweight jacket with no sleeves makes this (and the other Nano Puff products) ideal sports jacket

 The Micro Puff Collection